fimmtiu/mysql-sanitizer/README.md

 * ClientChannel and ServerChannel have terrible names.
 Fix that.

 * ProxyConnection is kind of an orphan, and ServerConnection is much too large.

+* No tests for the fragile state machine code.
+Need to get on this.